RoqueO/opencv-objectdetection/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [x] Add Changelog
-- [x] Add back to top links
+- [x] Add project template
-- [ ] Add Additional Templates w/ Examples
+- [ ] Complete documentation for the standard method of object detection
-- [ ] Add "components" document to easily copy & paste sections of the readme
+- [ ] Write and document HAAS filter for cat detection
-- [ ] Multi-language Support
-    - [ ] Chinese
+- [ ] Identify a AI method to try for cat detection that includes training and using a model
-    - [ ] Spanish
+- [ ] Write an document AI method

-See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/RoqueO/opencv-objectdetection/issuesd) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>